openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

    * MariaDB
    * RabbitMQ

-Users must be able to access certain public API endpoints, such as the Nova or Neutron API, to manage instances.
-Deployers should configure firewalls to allow access to these services, but that access should be limited to the fewest networks possible.
+To manage instances, you are able to access certain public API endpoints, such as the Nova or Neutron API.
+Configure firewalls to limit network access to these services.

-Other services, such as MariaDB and RabbitMQ, **must be segmented away from direct user access**.
-Deployers must configure a firewall to only allow connectivity to these services within the OpenStack environment itself.
+Other services, such as MariaDB and RabbitMQ, must be segmented away from direct user access.
+You must configure a firewall to only allow connectivity to these services within the OpenStack environment itself.
 This reduces an attacker's ability to query or manipulate data in OpenStack's critical database and queuing services, especially if one of these services has